The Very Heart of It

 About

 In 1983, Thomas Mallon was still unknown.
-A literature professor at Vassar College, his days were spent travelling from Manhattan to campus, reviewing books to make ends meet, and searching the city for his own purpose and fulfillment.
+A literature professor at Vassar College, his days were spent traveling from Manhattan to campus, reviewing books to make ends meet, and searching the city for his own purpose and fulfillment.
 The AIDS epidemic was beginning to surge in New York City, the ever-bustling epicenter of literary culture and gay life, alive with parties, art, and sex.

 Tracing his own life day by day, Mallon catalogued all that those years encompassed: the hookups, intensifying politics, personal tragedies, as well as his own blossoming success and eventual romantic happiness.
 The Very Heart of It is a deft and bewitching look into the daily life of one of our most important literary figures, and a keepsake from a bygone era.